 Performance & Behaviour

-The HR Department is committed to managing the
+The HR Department is committed to managing the performance and

-perform effectively and to the best of their ability.
+and to the best of their ability.

 The University accepts that it has a